Western Illinois University: Macomb Campus

 A key component of the major is the required internship.
 Every student in his or her junior or senior year earns course credit for successfully applying knowledge while gaining invaluable on-the-job experience.
 By securing an internship in any approved major-related field, each student has the opportunity to enhance his or her skills in a professional work environment of particular interest.
 Many students report that the internship experience helps them focus their career goals and make vital industry contacts that benefit them upon graduation.

-Students can further customize their education by enrolling in an optional independent study course and may declare any minor offered at WIU.
-Suggested complementary minors include Industrial Technology (emphasis in drafting/design), Business, and Geology.
+Students can further customize their education by enrolling in an optional independent study course.